-- An author of a copyright literary, dramatic, musical or artistic work. - A director of a copyright film. - A performer of a live aural performance or sound recording.

-Moral rights refer to the right to be attributed as author, director or performer of the work and the right not to have the work treated in a derogatory way (sections 89 and 92, Copyright Ordinance (Cap.
+- An author of a copyright literary, dramatic, musical or artistic work. - A director of a copyright film. - A performer of a live aural performance or sound recording. - Moral rights include the right to be attributed as author, director or performer of the work and the right not to have the work treated in a derogatory way (sections 89, 92 and 272A, Copyright Ordinance (Cap.
+528)), and the right not to be falsely attributed as author or director (section 96, Copyright Ordinance (Cap.
+528)). - But note that some moral rights are subject to exceptions.
+For example, the right to be identified as author or director and the right to object to derogatory treatment do not apply to a computer programme, any computer-generated work, and any work made for the purpose of reporting current events (sections 91 and 93, Copyright Ordinance (Cap.
 528)).

 In Hong Kong, moral rights cannot be assigned (section 105, Copyright Ordinance (Cap.
-528)), but can be waived (section 98, Copyright Ordinance (Cap.
+528)), but can be waived by an instrument in writing signed by the person giving up the right (section 98, Copyright Ordinance (Cap.
 528)) and can be transmitted on death (section 106, Copyright Ordinance (Cap.
 528)).
-There is no express prohibition on the licensing of moral rights under the Copyright Ordinance.